 How does this work?

 After completing all training, our private security professionals will be licensed to carry a firearm, in and out of uniform.
 Our officers volunteer to complete at least 40 hours of service per year, in order to maintain their licenses in good standing.
 TXDF accepts donations and holds fundraisers to cover administrative costs.
-If you are interested in joining us, please fill out the form below.
+If you are interested in joining us, please contact us.